===> VIEW SCHEDULE & REGISTER HERE <===

 — Step 4.)
 You will submit your amateur radio license application and see that it has been initially accepted by our exam platform.

 — Step 5.)
 Once your amateur radio license application has been submitted, you will receive an email with instructions to pay your exam fee.
-The exam fee of $15.00 and is payable by any major credit or debit card.
+The exam fee is payable by any major credit or debit card.
 Your exam fee is non-refundable.
-You will have 72 hours to pay the exam fee or else your application will be deleted from the system.
+You will have 48 hours to pay the exam fee or the system will automatically delete your application.
 If you register for an exam session and haven’t paid 48 hours before the session begins you will be deleted from the system.

 — Step 6.)
 When your exam time has come, you will receive an email with a subject that reads “It’s time for your exam!”
 That is where you will see the link to join us on Zoom.
 Again, please check your junk or spam folder, as it may not appear in your inbox.
 This email WILL HAVE YOUR ZOOM LINK!
 Should you not make it to your confirmed exam session, your fee will not be refunded!
 However, if you are not able to make it and notify us within 24 hours, we will reschedule you at no cost.
-We will need a date you’d like to test.
-If you are unable to provide us a date, your application will be withdrawn and you’ll have to reapply again.
-Another exam fee will be collected.
+If you don’t reschedule within 30 days you must register again and pay a new fee.

 — Step 7.)
 Upon connecting to our Zoom conference, we will guide you through bringing in your second device.
 It will not be connected right away.